 Syria under new leadership: chaos or hope?
 The first steps of the transitional government!

-With the takeover of power by Ahmad al-Sharaa in Syria, violent clashes between the new rulers and loyal supporters of the former President Bashar al-Assad are sparked.
-On Thursday, the new government in Damascus started a brutal approach to Alawite forces connected to Assad.
-According to the British Observatory for Human Rights, about a thousand people, mostly civilians, have died in just two days.
-These brutal acts of violence have been the hardest for years, with women and children of the Alawite minority being among the victims.
-Representatives of the government recognize defects in the implementation of the measures, but blame for unorganized civilians who have committed crimes during the fights, as [Kleine Zeitung] reports.
+The seizure of power by Ahmad al-Sharaa in Syria sparked violent clashes between the new rulers and loyal supporters of former President Bashar al-Assad.
+On Thursday, the new government in Damascus launched a brutal crackdown on Alawite forces linked to Assad.
+According to the British Observatory for Human Rights, around a thousand people, mostly civilians, have died in just two days.
+These brutal acts of violence represent the worst in years, with women and children from the Alawite minority among the victims.
+Government officials acknowledge shortcomings in the implementation of the measures, but blame disorganized civilians who committed crimes during the fighting, [Kleine Zeitung] reports.

 New leadership style and personnel decisions

-al-Sharaa has made the first personnel decisions in the past few days to reorganize the power structure after the fall of the Assad dynasty.
-Mohammed al-Bashir was appointed the new Prime Minister in a central role, while Murhaf Abu Kasra will act as Minister of Defense.
-These decisions are crucial for the integration efforts of the rival militia groups operating in Syria.
-Particularly noteworthy is the appointment of Maysaa Sabrine as director of the central bank, which is the first woman in this role in Syrian history.
-These steps were interpreted by the political scientist Bente Scheller as a sign of a possibly new approach, since the new responsibilities are faced with the challenge of stabilizing the country after years of conflict, as reported.
+Al-Sharaa has made initial personnel decisions in recent days to reorganize the power structure after the fall of the Assad dynasty.
+In a key role, Mohammed al-Bashir has been named the new prime minister, while Murhaf Abu Kasra will serve as defense minister.
+These decisions are crucial to the integration efforts of the rival militia groups operating in Syria.
+Particularly notable is the appointment of Maysaa Sabrine as director of the central bank, considered the first woman to hold this role in Syrian history.
+These steps were interpreted by political scientist Bente Scheller as a sign of a possible new approach, as the new leaders face the challenge of stabilizing the country after years of conflict, as [ZDF] reported.

-The political ambitions al-Sharaa are profound.
-A new constitution is to be developed in the next four years before regular elections can take place.
-While the first diplomatic contacts form at the international level, the new management team is under pressure.
-Without a mitigation of the western sanctions, the reconstruction of Syria will be difficult to implement.
-However, the recent violent scenarios throw shadows on the possibility of peaceful communication and stable government formation in the country.
-Al-Sharaa now also meets with various religious leaders, including Christian clergymen, to remove minorities, which indicates a strategic attempt to achieve a wide range of support, as the reporting of [ZDF] and [Kleine Zeitung] shows.
+Al-Sharaa's political ambitions are profound.
+A new constitution is to be drawn up over the next four years before regular elections can take place.
+While the first diplomatic contacts are being formed at the international level, the new leadership is under pressure.
+Without an easing of Western sanctions, the reconstruction of Syria will be difficult to implement.
+However, the latest violent scenarios cast a shadow on the possibility of peaceful understanding and the formation of a stable government in the country.
+Al-Sharaa is now also meeting with various religious leaders, including Christian clerics, to address minority concerns, suggesting a strategic attempt to reach a broad spectrum of support, as reported by [ZDF] and [Kleine Zeitung] show.